futurepaul/bdk-cli-tutorial/README.md

 `/0` = bool for change address

-`*` = address index. the actual part of the path the wallet will iterate
+`*` = a wildcard for the address index. this is the actual part of the path the wallet will iterate. replace this with a concrete number and the wallet can only generate one address.

 `#erexmnep` = a checksum of the preceding string